opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 Before resource sharing, most OpenSearch plugins used a simple pattern:

-* Each resource (detector, model, report, and so on) stored identity metadata (creator, backend roles).
+* Each resource (for example, detector, model, or report) stored identity metadata (creator, backend roles).
 * Visibility was controlled by checking for backend role overlap between creator and viewer.
-* In Anomaly Detection, this was controlled by `plugins.anomaly_detection.filter_by_backend_roles`.
-In ML Commons, by `plugins.ml_commons.model_access_control_enabled`.
+* In the Anomaly Detection plugin, visibility control was managed by `plugins.anomaly_detection.filter_by_backend_roles`.
+In the ML Commons plugin, visibility control was managed by `plugins.ml_commons.model_access_control_enabled`.

 This approach worked for basic multi-tenancy but had significant limitations.

-### Shortcomings of `filter_by_backend_roles`
+### Shortcomings of filter_by_backend_roles

+The backend role approach created several significant problems:

-1. Implicit, role-coupled sharing
+1. **Implicit, role-coupled sharing**

-   If two users shared a backend role, they could see each other’s resources.
-That meant:
+   If two users shared a backend role, they could see each other's resources.
+This created the following issues:

-    * No way for the owner to say “share with Alice, but not with Bob” if both users shared a role.
+    * No way for the owner to specify *share with Alice, but not with Bob* if both users shared a role.
     * Removing access required role-mapping changes, not a change on the resource itself.

-2. Overly broad cluster privileges
+2. **Overly broad cluster privileges**

-   Because access was controlled at the role level, not the resource level:
+   Because access was controlled at the role level rather than the resource level, the following problems arose:

     * Roles needed powerful cluster permissions just so users could operate on their own resources.
-    * It was difficult to grant “read-only access to this one detector” without granting broader capabilities.
+    * It was difficult to grant *read-only access to this one detector* without granting broader capabilities.

-3. Distributed, plugin-specific metadata
+3. **Distributed, plugin-specific metadata**

-   Each plugin implemented its own access logic:
+   Each plugin implemented its own access logic, resulting in:

-    * Different JSON shapes for “owner” and “shared with”
+    * Different JSON shapes for `owner` and `shared with`.
-    * Different user experience patterns in OpenSearch Dashboards
+    * Different user experience patterns in OpenSearch Dashboards.
-    * No central place to audit “who can see what”
+    * No central place to audit *access permissions and resource visibility*.

 The new framework is designed to fix all of this.